home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Order Lamiales, Family Oleaceae.

 Originally there were several ash trees on the plot, including about eight small trees by the pond.
-By 2017, some infected trees had been removed, and though the six or seven mature trees that remained were in fair condition, at least three clearly showed early signs of die-back.
+By 2017, some infected trees had been removed, and though the six or seven mature trees that remained were in fair condition, some showed clear early signs of die-back.

-During the dry summer of 2018, certain trees that looked previously to be in decline have rallied, and may be fending off the disease.
-Only time will tell.
-A large round-topped tree north-west of the main pond was almost symptom-free with plenty of healthy foliage.
-A younger tree right next to the pond (pictured) had definite signs of disease as early as 2015 or 2016, but also now has good foliage.
+During the dry summer of 2018, certain trees that looked previously to be in decline had rallied, perhaps fending off the disease.
+The tree “ash2”, a large round-topped tree north-west of the main pond (pictured) was almost symptom-free with plenty of healthy foliage.
+This tree looked much the same in 2024.

 The damage to this tree was caused by a brief storm, immediately after a long period of drought.
 The tissues of the tree appear to have been weakened by the combination of dieback and drought.